 It had to happen… the top 3 had to face the challenge of their lives.
-Here’s what you missed on episode 12 of Project Runway SA.
+Here’s what you missed on episode 12 of Project Runway SA, presented by Mzanzi Magic and Ndalo Pictures in association with 4th Street Wine.

 As Project Runway SA’s top 3 designers, Jaime, Kentse and Kireshen will all showcase at Menlyn Park Shopping Centre, but now the big question is: who will showcase as a pop up at Paris Fashion Week?